Highbury College: Official opening

 Highbury College was officially opened on 17 September 1963 as Highbury Technical College.
 Built at a cost of £590,700, the college was originally designed for a student population of 2,800, but 5,000 students enrolled in the first year.
 To solve overcrowding, the college leased huts at Rugby Camp, Hilsea, for use as temporary classrooms.
 These were referred to as the 'Army Camp' by students and staff alike.

 The college opened with 78 full-time teaching staff and six departments: Building & Surveying, Commerce & General Studies, Domestic Studies, Engineering, Mathematics & Science and Hotel & Catering.
 It concentrated on vocational and non-degree level courses so that it would not compete with Portsmouth College of Technology, which later became the University of Portsmouth.
 In its first year the college offered courses at craft and technician, and higher technician levels, leading to full technological certificates awarded through the City & Guilds.
 In addition, students could study for O Levels and A Levels, as well as Ordinary National Certificates and Diplomas.
 Higher National Certificates (HNCs) in Building and Civil Engineering were offered part-time.

-The college's language laboratory was the first of its kind on the South Coast of England, which included soundproof cubicles and audio and visual equipment.
-The language laboratory was introduced with the Common Market in mind and was popular with local businesses wanting to train their staff as a result of increases in exports.

 A new block for science teaching was officially opened on 9 February 1966 by Reginald Prentice, then Minister of State for the Department of Education.